Topic: Business Planning

 7 tips to help you balance business and family

 If anyone has had to work through the challenges of learning how to balance business and family, it is Rachel Brenke.
-Mother of 5, attorney, ironman athlete, wife, photographer, and entrepreneur, she’s found strategies and tactics to help make each day count!
+Mother of 5, practicing attorney, Ironman athlete, wife, photographer, and entrepreneur, she’s found strategies and tactics to help make each day count!
 Just like you, Rachel doesn’t think she has all the answers nor will she ever say she’s got it all together – but like you, she’s balancing business and family day by day!

 5 Things I wish I understood coming into Business